OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Steering-presentation.md

 --

-- Deliverables to submit: how to finish the work
-From Month 12 or before
+- Deliverables to submit from Month 12 or before:

     - D1.3: Internal Progress Reports year 1 [#19](https://github.com/OpenDreamKit/OpenDreamKit/issues/19)
     - D3.3: Support for the SCSCP interface protocol in the distribution of all relevant components [#62](https://github.com/OpenDreamKit/OpenDreamKit/issues/62)